The best Healthy Brownies—rich, fudgy, and made without flour, refined sugar, butter, or eggs. Optional frosting included!

-Next time try our popular Applesauce Brownies or Gluten-Free Brownies!
+Try this popular Applesauce Brownies or Gluten-Free Brownies next!

 Healthy Brownies

-Brownies are hands down one of my favorite desserts — the richer and fudgier, the better!
-And if I don’t have a plan for a batch of brownies to go (family, friends, neighbors, etc.) they will all get consumed by yours truly.
-Literally, every single piece, and I wish I were exaggerating but I’m not.
+Brownies are hands down one of my favorite desserts—the richer and fudgier, the better!
+And if I don’t have a plan to share a batch (with family, friends, neighbors, etc.), I’ll end up eating every single piece.
+I wish I were exaggerating, but I’m not.

 Healthy Brownie Ingredients

 - Dark chocolate.
 I use Nestle’s® Dark Chocolate Chips.
-Read up on the benefits of dark chocolate here.
-If you’re not a dark chocolate fan, milk or semi-sweet will work in its place.
+Not a fan?
+Swap with milk or semi-sweet chips.

 - Vanilla extract, salt, and baking soda.
-These ingredients contribute to the flavor and leavening of the brownies.
+These add flavor and help the brownies rise.

 If there’s no flour in these flourless healthy brownies, what are we using?
 Regular old-fashioned oats!
 (Make sure to use old-fashioned or rolled oats, not quick or steel-cut oats).
 The oats are blended up before being added to the batter, and they resemble flour and serve the same function; read the “quick tip” below for a breakdown of the process.